'I wouldn't say everyone is back 100%'

-Tyrone v Kerry: Brian Dooher says Red Hand players all back training but 'questions marks' remain over some
+Tyrone v Kerry: Brian Dooher says Red Hand players all back training but 'question marks' remain over some

 Last updated on .From the section Gaelic Games

-Brian Dooher says Tyrone's players are all back training but that "questions marks" remain over some for Saturday's All-Ireland semi-final against Kerry.
+Brian Dooher says Tyrone's players are all back training but that "question marks" remain over some for Saturday's All-Ireland semi-final against Kerry.

 A series of positive Covid tests in the Red Hands squad eventually led Croke Park to agree to a two-week delay to the All-Ireland Football semi-final.